22 September 2025

 Is there any legitimacy to any Christian teachings about Mammon?
 Depends on who’s teaching.
 Any preacher who claims, “We know from the bible that Mammon is a demon,” knows no such thing.
 “We know Mammon is headquartered in the financial capitals in the world”—no we don’t.
 “We know Mammon gains power every time the market goes up”—we do not.

-Mammon doesn’t need to be a person before humans’ll worship it.
+Mammon doesn’t need to become a person before humans’ll worship it.
 A money manager doesn’t go to any Church of Mammon to pay homage to her god; she just goes to the office.
 A banker doesn’t need to pray to Mammon; accessing his online bank account serves the very same function.
 The ancients worshiped lifeless stone gods, and Mammonists just happen to worship lifeless wealth.
 Worshiping a dead god is just as wrong as worshiping a spirit; the pursuit of a fake deity will lead us just as far afield.

 Money.
 It’s a gas.